Home Pet Care Essential Cat Vaccines: CRP and Rabies Vaccine Doses and Schedule for Kittens and Cats

 If you have an outdoor cat or indoor-outdoor cat, get them vaccinated against rabies ASAP.

-Rabies vaccines are mandatory for completely indoor cats as well.
+Rabies vaccines are a must for completely indoor cats as well.

 Since there is no treatment or cure for rabies once the symptoms begin to show, it’s always better to be safe than sorry.
-Ask your nearest veterinarian or veterinary clinic about anti-rabies vaccination.
+Ask your nearest veterinarian or veterinary clinic about rabies vaccines for kitten or cat.
+There is no upper age limit for rabies vaccines in kittens or cats.
+Even senior cats can receive the vaccine with little to no side effects.

 When Can You Give the First Cat Vaccine to Your Kitten?